|

 He said, "If I offend not, pray you tell

-Who and what are you—I behold a face
+Who and what are youI behold a

-Marred with old age, sickness, and poverty,—
+Marred with old age, sickness, and poverty,

 A cripple with a staff, who long hath sat